SixArm/mast-cell-help/topics/systemic-mastocytosis/index.md

-# Systemic mastocytosis
+# Systemic mastocytosis (SM)

-Systemic mastocytosis affects the skin and also other organs and tissues in the body.
+Systemic mastocytosis (SM) affects the skin and also other organs and tissues in the body.

 There are several subtypes of systemic mastocytosis, including: